-Lance recommends either a Reese and/or Torklift hitch system for use when towing with your truck and Lance camper.
-The Reese Titan Class V and/or Torklift Superhitch Series Receiver, along with a custom designed extension bar for campers over 8' are available from authorized Lance Dealers.
+Lance recommends Torklift hitch systems for use when towing with your truck and Lance camper.
+Superhitch Series Receiver, along with a custom designed extension bar for campers over 8' are available from authorized Lance Dealers.
 It can be used with a standard weight carrying ball mount, or for added capacity, a weight distributing hitch bar and ball mount.